paradoxxxzero/fawn/README.md

         # All connected websockets to the ws endpoint can be notified with:
         fawn.notify(ws, 'From the class')
         fawn.notify('ws', 'From the endpoint')
+        # Can be used directly in sql with:
+        # => NOTIFY endpoint, 'payload'

         # A little js to show it on the page
         return """